Wh12300/shotas-website/README.md

 # shotas-website
 shotikos website

+download shotasgame from this website.

 #DISCLAIMER
-you should have python installed
+you should have python installed to open the game